Kaivalya192/contact_graspnet/README.md

 original readme below.
 All credits to the authors.

-This fork provides a minimal effort docker container to facilitate the integration of the contact-graspnet in applications, without having to worry about it's (narrow) dependencies.
+This fork provides a (minimal-effort) docker image to facilitate integration of the contact-graspnet grasp predictions.
+The codebase requires tensorflow 2.5, which makes it hard to integrate directly in your python projects, hence the docker image.

 Make sure to make yourself familiar with the original repo first.
 I recommend running inference on the test examples manually.
 You can use this updated [conda env file](./environment.yaml) and follow the original Readme.

 ## Using the docker image

 The docker image wraps the inference code of the grasp estimator in a Flask webserver for ease of use.
-Depth images/pointclouds etc as well as the results are passed using file sharing in a docker volume mount.
+Depth images/pointclouds and other input as well as the results are passed using file sharing in a docker volume.

 The steps to obtain grasp proposals are:
-1. create a numpy npz file that contains a depth map (in meters), rgb image, intrinsics matrix and segmentation map (can have object of interest segmentation or region of interest segmentation, defaults to the entire image)
+1. create a numpy npz file that contains a depth map (in meters), rgb image, intrinsics matrix and segmentation map (can have object of interest segmentation or region of interest segmentation, defaults to the entire image):

+ `np.save('inputs.npz', rgb=..,depth=.., segmap=..,K=..)`

 2. send a request to the webserver endpoint (`localhost:5000/` endpoint)

 3. load the grasp proposals and their scores from the resulting npz file.

 The grasp proposals are expressed in the base frame of a panda gripper, make sure to transform them to the TCP frame (11cm in Z direction) or to your grippers base frame. (only aspect that matters is distance between fingertips and gripper base).

 See `robot/grasping_using_docker.py` for an example on how to do use the webserver.
-See `robot/dump_pointcloud.py` and `robot/grasp.py` for
+See `robot/dump_pointcloud.py` and `robot/grasp.py` for code to manually create an input file and to execute the best grasp.

+Example video can be seen [here](examples/contact-graspnet-dockerized.mp4).

 ## Starting the docker container